llvm/llvm-zorg/premerge/architecture.md

  - If the instance is not reused in the next 10 minutes, the autoscaler will turn down the instance, freeing resources.

-### Worker pools : llvm-premerge-linux, llvm-premerge-windows
+### Worker pools : llvm-premerge-linux, llvm-premerge-windows, llvm-premerge-libcxx

 To make sure each runner pod is scheduled on the correct pool (linux or windows, avoiding the service pool), we use labels and taints.